-i) Initial recognition and measurement

-All financial liability are initially recognized at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of financial liability, which are not at fair value through profit or loss, are adjusted to the fair value on initial recognition.
+- i) Initial recognition and measurement All financial liability is initially recognized at fair value.
+Transaction costs that are directly attributable to the acquisition or issue of financial liability, which are not at fair value through profit or loss, are adjusted to the fair value on initial recognition. - ii) Subsequent amusement

-ii) Subsequent measurement